-Suppose you want to find out if someone is married.
-For local marriage records, you can probably check with the county government; you might even be able to get state-wide marriage records at state’s department of health.
+Suppose you want to find out if someone is married; for local marriage records, you can probably check with the county government.
 However, if you’re wondering how you can check marriage records in another state, you might be in for a little more of a battle.

-Generally, marriage licenses are issued at the county or city level (depending on the state) and – consequently – marriage records are usually recorded in these same counties or cities – typically by the Clerk’s office or in Vital Records.
-Most local counties/municipalities have websites where you can get directions on how to obtain an informational copy of a marriage record.
+Generally, marriage licenses are issued at the county or city level (depending on the state) and, consequently, marriage records are usually recorded in these same counties or cities – typically by the Clerk’s office or in Vital Records.
+Most local counties/municipalities have websites where you can get directions on how to obtain a copy of a marriage record.